 Austin Cancer Center is always searching for the next great advancement in cancer treatment.
 Clinical trials play an important role in determining better and safer medical treatments as well as improving quality of life for patients.
 We currently offer research trials in breast, solid tumor, and radiation therapy.
-Click the links below to learn more about the current trials available with Austin Cancer Center:
+See details below to learn more about the current trials available with Austin Cancer Center:

 If you are interested in any of the trials listed on this page, please contact our clinical research coordinator Luisa Sansalone at firstname.lastname@example.org.